bethanybclements/bethanybclements.github.io/_pages/research.md

 ======
 ## UCSB Linguistics Dept.
 **Production and Perception of Language (PRPL) Lab** - 08.2023-06.2025
-* Coded and analyzed speech errors in sentence-completion output for 100+ participants
+* I coded and analyzed speech errors in a sentence-completion study, looking at sentence production differences and error types across monolingual and multilingual English speakers of various backgrounds
-* Recruited and worked with children and adults for three different experiments on the development of emotion words (30h volunteer work)
-* Instructed undergraduate RAs in the use of portable and stationary eye-tracking equipment
+* In an effort to increase SciComm (see my SciComm tab for more info!) and real-world observation of language production and processing, I recruited and ran studies with children and adults at a local science museum.
+Since portable and stationary eye-trackers were used here, I instructed undergraduate RAs on equipment use and calibration.
+I was an RA for three studies, and topics ranged from development of emotion-specific language across childhood to context-dependent learning of novel words to observation of child engagement with LLMs.
-* Participated in a research initiative to utilize LLMs to enhance diversity in language science research
+* Even after graduation, I attended various seminars from University of California researchers (which my P.I. helped organize) as part of a research initiative to enhance diversity in language science research through the use of LLMs

 ## UCSB Psychological and Brain Sciences Dept.
 **Mayer Lab** - 04.2023-06.2024
-* Spliced and organized audio files from 60+ participants using Shotcut (30h)
-* Collaborated with native Mandarin speakers and opera singers to establish grading scales for musical pitch productions and second-language Mandarin utterances
-* Scored second-language Mandarin learners on pitch-accent replication and production of basic Pinyin and pitch contours (40h)
-* Conducted statistical analyses on the correlation between musical pitch ability and success in replicating and producing pitch-contours in Mandarin
+* In partnership with native Mandarin speakers and trained opera singers, I served as our resident psycholinguist while our lab created grading scales for musical pitch productions and second-language Mandarin utterances.
+These scales were used in scoring L2 Mandarin learners on pitch-accent replication and production of basic pitch contours, ultimately looking into the correlation between musical pitch proficiency and accuracy in Mandarin tone replication/production.

 ## UCSB English Dept. (Literature and Mind Program)
 **Trauma-Informed Pedagogy Initiative** - 07.2023-12.2023
-* Assembled a 94-page review summarizing the educational, political, and psychophysiological consequences of trigger warning implementation
+* As an RA for the English Department's Lit & Mind program, I assembled a review of previous literature summarizing the existing accounts of educational, political, and psychophysiological consequences of trigger warning implementation.
+My findings were complex and highly context/audience-dependent, but ultimately pointed AWAY from trigger warnings in the search for adequate means of addressing student trauma.
-* Prepared and gave a well-attended campus presentation and Q+A session on trigger warnings and trauma
-* Led a discussion panel on the language and rhetoric of trigger warnings in education
+* I then proposed alternatives and opened the floor for audience input in a well-attended [campus presentation/discussion panel](https://www.hfa.ucsb.edu/news-entries/2023/11/26/a-trauma-informed-approach-to-teaching) through UCSB TIP (see [slides](https://docs.google.com/presentation/d/1jFerlRvH-KyxfrdqroF0JJvOEELWA6AjGu22zeXM2R8/edit?usp=sharing) here!).